- You’ve thought about your life and career goals and therefore what sort of job you will be seeking.

 As a result, many recruitment consultants’ income and jobs depend on their meeting key metrics.
 The most obvious one is fee revenue (i.e. placing a candidate in a job) but others include the number of calls to candidates, the number of CVs sent and the number of interviews arranged.
 None of these necessarily mean a poor candidate experience but they can certainly make it difficult for a recruitment consultant to be entirely objective when they contact you about a job.

 Be wary if they can’t give you much information or if they want a decision immediately e.g. during the telephone call.
 A good recruiter should be well briefed and willing to invest time in ensuring you are too.
-Also, they will have deadlines and time pressures but will respect your need to give a considered response if you feel you want further information or need to think about it.
+Also, they will have deadlines and time pressures but will respect your need to give a considered response.
+This is particularly if you feel you want further information or need to think about it.

 Once you have decided you are interested you should also agree with what information they are to represent you with.
 Will it be your original CV?
 Do they want the latest version or a tailored version from you?
 What information will they pass to their client regarding your salary expectations and reason for seeking a move?